rbicelli/pfsense-zabbix-template/README.md

 UserParameter=pfsense.value[*],/usr/local/bin/php /root/scripts/pfsense_zbx.php $1 $2 $3
 ```

-__Please note that **AllowRoot=1** option is required in order to execute correctly OpenVPN checks and others._
+_Please note that **AllowRoot=1** option is required in order to execute correctly OpenVPN checks and others._

 Then import xml template in Zabbix and add your pfSense hosts.

-If you are running a redundant CARP setup you can adjust the macro {#EXPECTED_CARP_STATUS} to a value representing what is CARP expected status on monitored box.
+If you are running a redundant CARP setup you should adjust the macro {#EXPECTED_CARP_STATUS} to a value representing what is CARP expected status on monitored box.

 Possible values are: